Home » Directory of Literary Agents – USA Literary Agents

 Notes

-All of the books that I represent speak to the heart in some way: they are linked by genuine emotion, inspiration and great writing and story telling.
+All of the books that I represent speak to the heart in some way: they are linked by genuine emotion, inspiration, and great writing and storytelling.
 I love books that make me laugh, make me cry, or ideally do both.”

 Notes